What is FARMpreneurs?

 What is the Strategic Sprint?

-Emma Jagoz & Moon Valley Farms
+Emma Jagoz & Moon Valley Farm

 When she arrived at the program, she just purchased land of her own after 8 years of farming on 6 separate leased plots.
 She arrived with a big vision to create local jobs, build a resilient food hub, and grow healthy food for her community in the Chesapeake Bay.